conwetlab/Repository-RI/docs/installation-guide.md

 The repository can use OAuth2 authentication with FIWARE Lab accounts.
 If you have used the automatic installation script you have been already asked to choose whether you want to use this authentication mechanism and to provide OAuth2 credentials in that case.

 ---
 ## Repository Configuration

+Before enabling OAuth2 authentication in the Repository, it is needed to have registered it on the corresponding idM (KeyRock) instance.

+It is needed to provide:
+* A name for the application
+* A description
+* The URL of the Repository
+* The callback URL of the Repository: http://[host]:[port]/FiwareRepository/v2/callback?client_name=FIWAREClient

+---
+## Repository Configuration

 The OAuth2 authentication can be enabled and disabled modifiying the file <code>web.xml</code> located at <code>WEB-INF/web.xml</code>.

 To enable OAuth2 include <code>securityOAuth2.xml</code>